 Search Google like a pro and, just as importantly, evaluate what you fnd.

-Be sure to think carefully about the resources you are using.
+Think carefully about the sources you are finding and using.
 Apply the C.R.A.P. detection model.

 * Currency - How recent is the information?

 * Reliability - What kind of information is included in the resource?
 Is it balanced?
 Does the creator provide references or sources for data or quotations?

 * Authority - Who is the creator or author?
 Who is the publisher or sponsor?
 What is the author's or publisher's interest (if any) in this information?

 * Purpose/Point of View - Is this fact or opinion?
 Is the creator/author trying to sell you something; persuade you about something?

 Some people add another "A" to spell CRAAP. the extra a is for Accuracy - Is the content readable?
 Is the content truthful?
 Is the content correct?

 Search for scholarly literature across many subject areas and sources: articles, theses, books, abstracts and court opinions, from academic publishers, professional societies, online repositories, universities and other web sites.